Preston-Landers/QuietPlaces/Readme.md

 Dr. Christine Julien

 # Current Status #

 See the section below for building the app from source code.

-The app is functional and mostly stable.
+The app is has basic functionality working.
 It handles manual placement and adjustment of Quiet Places as well as automatic place suggestion using the Google Places API.
 The automatic placement and sizing could use some additional refinement.

-The app has a built-in help screen in the navigation drawer.
-Please see that for basic usage information.

 We also have a mock location testing companion app, which is available here:
 [QuietPlacesMockLocations].
 See below for more information about testing.

 ## Usage Summary ##

+The app has a built-in help screen in the navigation drawer.
+Please see that for more information.

 This app uses a [navigation drawer](https://developer.android.com/design/patterns/navigation-drawer.html) interface.
 There is a home screen with a ringer control switch.
 The main interface of the app is the Map tab.